About This Tool

 How does the inventory work?

 We list important concepts and skills and you indicate if you feel equipped in that area.
-At the end, you are able to print your responses and/or have your responses e-mailed to you.
+At the end, you can request to have your responses and section scores e-mailed to you.
 The inventory takes about 10 minutes to complete.
-If you aren’t able to finish the inventory at one time, you can click the “Continue Later” button to receive a link by e-mail that you can use to pick up where you left off.
+If you aren’t able to finish the inventory at one time, you can click the “Save and continue later” link to receive a link by e-mail that you can use to pick up where you left off.

 How can it help?